 All students can be achievers.
 As teachers, we have the responsibility to help all our students achieve their maximum potential.
 Many factors outside our control such as home and community environment, family support, and socio-economic conditions, affect student achievement, but as teachers, we can still have a tremendous influence.

 I firmly believe all our students can be achievers.
 Does that mean I believe all students can be A students?
 Of course not, but I believe we can help all our students persevere when they make mistakes, use effort, and make progress, and that is what achievement is all about.
-We have to rethink our use of the term “achiever,”
+When promoting student achievement we have to rethink our use of the term “achiever,”

 Every decision we make in our classroom should take into consideration the effect that decision has on student achievement.